Blocking the star node

 How is the blockade carried out?

 The block is performed by injecting a local anesthetic (e.g., lidocaine) into the stellate ganglion area.
-The procedure is minimally invasive and is performed under ultrasound or fluoroscopy guidance.
+The procedure is minimally invasive and is performed under the control of ultrasound or fluoroscopy.

-In the classic version, the blockade is used:
+In the classic version, the blockade is applied:

-• to reduce pain in the neck, shoulders, chest,
+• to reduce pain in the neck, shoulder, and chest,

 • to improve blood circulation in the upper extremities.

-However, recent studies have shown that this method can also effectively affect neuropsychiatric disorders , reducing the hyperarousal of the sympathetic system , which is often observed in PTSD and depression.
+However, recent studies have shown that this method can also effectively treat neuropsychiatric disorders by reducing the hyper-excitation of the sympathetic system, which is often observed in PTSD and depression.

 PTSD is a disorder that occurs after a severe traumatic experience: war, violence, accidents, loss of loved ones.
 Symptoms include: